 Category Support Cloud platforms Amazon Web Services (AWS) If you wish to protect applications, the applications must be hosted on a t2.large or a higher specification AWS instance type.
 CloudPoint currently does not support applications that are running on t2.medium or a lower instance type.
+For protecting Microsoft Windows-based applications, use t2.xlarge or t3.xlarge or a higher specification instance type.
 Microsoft Azure If you wish to protect applications, the applications must be hosted on a D2s_V3 Standard or a higher specification Azure virtual machine type.
+For protecting Microsoft Windows-based applications, use B4ms or D4s_V3 or a higher specification virtual machine.
 Google Cloud Platform (GCP) If you wish to protect applications, the applications must be hosted on a n1-standard-2 or a higher specification GCP virtual machine type.
-Storage platforms NetApp storage arrays See "NetApp plug-in configuration notes" on page 94.
-Dell EMC Unity arrays See "Dell EMC Unity array plug-in configuration notes" on page 89.
-HPE storage arrays See "HPE RMC plug-in configuration notes" on page 90.
-Pure Storage FlashArray See "Pure Storage FlashArray plug-in configuration notes" on page 89.
-Note: Starting with CloudPoint 2.2 release, the CloudPoint plug-ins for HPE 3PAR and HDS have been deprecated.
-Support for these plug-in configurations is no longer available.
+Storage platforms NetApp storage arrays See "NetApp plug-in configuration notes" on page 99.
+Dell EMC Unity arrays See "Dell EMC Unity array plug-in configuration notes" on page 94.
+HPE storage arrays See "HPE RMC plug-in configuration notes" on page 95.
+Pure Storage FlashArray See "Pure Storage FlashArray plug-in configuration notes" on page 94.
+Hitachi storage arrays See "Hitachi plug-in configuration notes" on page 104.
+InfiniBox enterprise arrays See "InfiniBox plug-in configuration notes" on page 108.
+Note: Starting with CloudPoint 2.2 release, the CloudPoint plug-in for HPE 3PAR has been deprecated.
+Support for this plug-in configuration is no longer available.